What is the VENOM?

 A Virtual Machine (VM) is the guest that runs upon the physical host computer.
 The guest has no clue about the host and/or other guest machines.
-It considers itself an all-inclusive computer, but actually it only has a virtual presence.
-A VM can run many different operating systems and applications, which are separated by a virtual layer called “hyper-visor” and hence doesn’t affect the real physical computer’s operating system, or the applications.
-Virtualization techniques are generally implemented for sharing servers, running softwares that don’t run on host, investigating programs that are suspicious, etc.
+It considers itself an all-inclusive computer, but actually, it only has a virtual presence.
+A VM can run many different operating systems and applications, separated by a virtual layer called “hypervisor”.
+Hence, this doesn’t affect the real physical computer’s operating system or the applications.
+Virtualization techniques are generally implemented for sharing servers, running softwares that don’t run on a host, investigating programs that are suspicious, etc.

-This means even if you’re not using a VM, you can get affected by the VENOM vulnerability if you’re using a software which runs VM to allocate servers, or save data.
+This means even if you’re not using a VM, the VENOM vulnerability can affect you.
+This will happen even if you’re using software which runs a VM to allocate servers, or save data.
 You must be wondering what to do now?
 Well, there’s nothing we can do now, except for taking precautions.
 Follow these steps to avoid the risk to some extent:

 - Ask your cloud service providers to regularly patch up their softwares.

-- Keep looking for updates on VENOM vulnerability.
+- Keep looking for updates on the VENOM vulnerability.